 Welcome!

-My research has been published in Demography, Sociological Methods & Research, and Chinese Journal of Sociology.
-My work has received several awards, including an ASA Sociology of Population Student Paper Award Honorable Mention, the Kerckhoff Award from the Research Committee 28 on Social Stratification and Mobility (RC28), and best graduate student paper awards from Cornell and NYU.
+My research has been published and is forthcoming in Demography, Sociological Methods & Research, Sociological Science, and Chinese Journal of Sociology.
+My work has received several awards, including an ASA Sociology of Population Student Paper Award Honorable Mention, the Kerckhoff Award from the Research Committee 28 on Social Stratification and Mobility (RC28), and best graduate student paper awards from Cornell University and New York University (NYU).
 My CV is available here.

 You can reach me at zhenghw@umich.edu.